StevenBlack/vocab/million-dollar-words.md

 ### turbid
 Opaque in the sense of muddy or clouded.
-This word is often confused with turgid, which means bloated, swollen and pompous.
-Turgid prose can also be turbid prose, but these words do not mean the same thing.

 ### turnback
 The curved end of a clothes hanger.
-To prevent guests from stealing hangers, most hotels have replaced the turnback with a straight piece that fits into a hoop attached to the closet rod.

 ### turtlet
 A baby turtle.
-Cute, eh?

 ### tyro
 Also spelled tiro (both are correct), it means abeginner or novice.
-(See also neophyte.)

 ### ubiety